 - Kissing another person against his/her will accompanied by a suggestion that sexual intercourse take place.

-Your indecent assault charge can be dismissed if any one of the following apply:
+You will be found not guilty, and the charge will be dismissed if any one of the following defences apply:

 - Physical contact considered as an ‘inevitable part of the exigencies of everyday life.
 This includes all physical contact that is considered generally acceptable as part in the conduct of daily life.